thinca/dockerfile-themis/README.md

 Bind your project to `/root`.

 ```
-$ docker --rm -it -v /path/to/your/vim-plugin/project:/root thinca/themis
+$ docker run --rm -it -v /path/to/your/vim-plugin/project:/root thinca/themis
 ```

 With arguments.

 ```
-$ docker --rm -it -v /path/to/your/vim-plugin/project:/root thinca/themis --reporter dot
+$ docker run --rm -it -v /path/to/your/vim-plugin/project:/root thinca/themis --reporter dot
 ```